Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 #10: Homemade Peanut Butter Oat Dog Biscuits (Bone-Shaped!)

-These biscuits are baked golden-brown, cut into classic bone shapes, and served on a blue floral ceramic plate.
-They smell like peanut butter and oats straight out of the oven.
-Your girl will lose her mind.
+These biscuits are baked golden-brown and cut into bone shapes and placed on a blue floral ceramic plate.
+The smell is fresh from the oven and it smells like peanut butter and oats.
+Your girl will loose it.

 Ingredients: